 There are different ways for law firms to enhance social proof on their websites:

 Content is still a critical aspect of law firm marketing.
 Law practices have a sea of content that they can cover and display themselves as an authority on any legal subject.
 This content gives you votes in the search engine ranking world.
 It makes it easy for Google to select your law firm’s website over a competitor’s.
 If there’s little to cover on a given topic, consider combining the content with an existing article that is closely related instead of making a dedicated page for it.
 However, if you can figure out how to stretch the content and cover as much as possible, it deserves a page on its own.

 Make an effort to post content regularly on your website.
-Lawyer websites with evergreen content are favoured more by search engines over those with stale content.
+Lawyer websites with evergreen content are favored more by search engines over those with stale content.
 The advantage of having a schedule and sticking to it is that it allows you to post more content on your website, which makes Google bots/spiders revisit the site multiple times to check for updates.
 If you stop updating the website with fresh content, Google will stop sending their bot your way, and this will affect your rankings.
 Additionally, consider integrating a legal intake process on your website to manage client inquiries, ensuring a streamlined and organized approach to client intake.